Zsott/Dash-Map-Board/configurationGuide.md

 **Example value**: [{"demography" : "Demography of Hungary"},{"crime" : "Crime statistics of Budapest"}]
 **Tips**:

-- This is one of the very rare occasions when you have to change the key.
+- This is one of the very rare occasions when you can change the key.
 - You can have only one theme it's not necessary to have more.
 - Too long aliases will cause line break in the dropdown menu.
 - Too long aliases may cause that the hint for clicking and the dropdown menu may overlap.